Is Global-e Online Ltd. (NASDAQ:GLBE) an excellent stock to buy at the moment? - The Dwinnex

 Earnings Estimates

-The company has 7 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 7 different market analysts.
 On average, analysts expect EPS of -$0.3 for the current quarter, with a high estimate of -$0.26 and a low estimate of -$0.36, while EPS last year was $0.01.
 The consensus estimate for the next quarter is -$0.27, with high estimates of -$0.19 and low estimates of -$0.39.

 Analysts are recommending an EPS of between -$1.11 and -$1.38 for the fiscal current year, implying an average EPS of -$1.23.
 EPS for the following year is -$0.97, with 7 analysts recommending between -$0.73 and -$1.16.